What do you with your broken heart? When the one you thought was Mr. Right turns out to be Mr. Wrong?

 Did this article help you?
 Share the love and leave a comment below!

 Need more on this subject?
-Get my ebook devotional, BeLoved: 14 Days on Love, Loneliness, Relationships and Redemption for FREE by clicking here!
+Get my ebook devotional, BeLoved: 14 Days on Love, Loneliness, Relationships and Redemption for FREE!